bbabu2998/FoodManager-Using-ASP.NET-Web-Form-Application/README.md

                    2. Food Menu(Every day Breakfast,Lunch,Dinner => Add,Delete,Update),
                    3. Report Generation(Based on "selective from and To date" and "Monthly report" it would two of them send monthly and selective date food bill to client via  email system),
-                   4. Food Entry daily("select Monday,breakfast -> default fetch food name from db from Monday and breakfast")
+                   4. Food Entrydaily("select Monday,breakfast->default fetch food name from db foodname has IDLY")
                    5. Food Entry also managed(update particular person wrongly entered or missing new person entry).

           😃 Client -> Client side user interface has only Food Menu for Monday to Sunday Breakfast,Lunch,Dinner in the table order.